qkost/raiders-of-the-lost-dice/Locations/Thinora's Demiplane/20 - Experiment Chamber.md

 	* Rin
 	* Holding a crossbow with a sword on his back
 * On the opposite side of the pool is Thinora
+	* Flying 10 feet above the ground
-	* A tether between her and Shimmerwing, reminiscent of
+	* A tether between her and Shimmerwing, reminiscent of the Warding Bond you saw earlier

 ## Map